Sonia Delaunay: Orphism (1911–1913)

 Contemporary art critics recognize this as the point where she moved away from perspective and naturalism in her art.
 Around the same time, cubist works were being shown in Paris and Robert had been studying the colour theories of Michel Eugène Chevreul; they called their experiments with colour in art and design simultanéisme.
 Simultaneous design occurs when one design, when placed next to another, affects both; this is similar to the theory of colours (Pointillism, as used by e.g. Georges Seurat) in which primary colour dots placed next to each other are "mixed" by the eye and affect each other.
 Sonia's first large-scale painting in this style was Bal Bullier (1912–13), a painting known for both its use of colour and movement.
+Other works from this time include her series of paintings entitled Simultaneous Contrasts.

 The Delaunays' friend, the poet and art critic Guillaume Apollinaire, coined the term Orphism to describe the Delaunays' version of Cubism in 1913.
 It was through Apollinaire that in 1912 Sonia met the poet Blaise Cendrars who was to become her friend and collaborator.
 Sonia Delaunay described in an interview that the discovery of Cendrars' work “gave me [her] a push, a shock.”
 She illustrated Cendrars' poem La prose du Transsibérien et de la Petite Jehanne de France (Prose of the Trans-Siberian and of Little Jehanne of France) about a journey on the Trans-Siberian Railway, by creating a 2m-long accordion-pleated book.
 Using simultaneous design principles the book merged text and design.
 The book, which was sold almost entirely by subscription, created a stir amongst Paris critics.
 The simultaneous book was later shown at the Autumn Salon in Berlin in 1913, along with paintings and other applied artworks such as dresses, and it is said that Paul Klee was so impressed with her use of squares in her binding of Cendrars' poem that they became an enduring feature in his own work.